Low traffic neighbourhood: History

+Effects and impact

 Traffic

 In London, prior to the COVID-19 pandemic, traffic had risen on side roads by over 100% since 2008.

 LTNs were implemented in Waltham Forest in 2014.
 In 2016, on three LTN 'boundary roads', traffic had increased by 2.6% and 28.3%.
 Two of the three roads were within the 'normal' range for recent fluctuations in traffic flow.
 For Shernhall Street, the only road studied that registered an increase, it was found that the 2016 traffic count was around the same as the 2009 traffic count for this road.
 In the Walthamstow Village LTN, roads saw an average 44.1% reduction in traffic.
 Surrounding roads saw an increase in traffic, most notably Shernhall Street.
 On Lea Bridge Road, the maximum hourly traffic reduced after the introduction of the scheme and traffic appears more spread out across the day.
 For buses, the majority of buses through the Village were running very close to normal times.
-Though bus routes on boundary roads recorded an increase, this was in line with control routes across the borough.
+Although bus routes on boundary roads recorded an increase, this was in line with control routes across the borough.

 A 2022 study studied three LTNs in Islington Borough between July 2019 and February 2021.
 It found a 58.2% decrease in traffic compared with control sites in the same area.
 A smaller, statistically insignificant decrease of 13.4% was found on boundary sites.

 In three LTN areas in Southwark, traffic speeds decreased.
 Traffic levels remained unchanged on 'boundary' streets in two of these areas; in one, there was an increase in traffic levels during weekdays and peak hours.
 Walking and cycling counts remained approximately constant.

 A systematic review and meta-analysis of local authority data, on 46 LTNs introduced between May 2020 and May 2021 in 11 London boroughs, showed that car traffic within the zones almost halved, while on the boundary roads there was almost no effect on traffic.

-A 2023 Department for Transport review found that LTNs were "effective in achieving outcomes of reducing traffic volumes within their zones while adverse impacts on boundary roads appear to be limited".

-Other outcomes

 Pollution and health

 A 2022 study studied three LTNs in Islington Borough between July 2019 and February 2021.
 It found that LTNs had reduced the level of nitrogen dioxide by 5.7% on internal sites, and by 8.9% on boundary sites.

 The introduction of LTNs has also been associated with improved air quality, contributing to public health benefits by reducing pollutants such as nitrogen dioxide.